History

 SSMO, therefore, manages the commercial shellfish fisheries between tide line and the 6 mile limit around the coast of Shetland.
 These fisheries are for lobsters, crabs, scallops, queens, whelks, clams, razorshells, cockles, mussels and oysters.
 Amongst other things, the Regulating Order give the SSMO the power to impose restrictions and regulations, to issue licences and the right to set tolls.

 2 members from the Association of Shetland Community Councils (nominated by the association) - currently Lindsay Laurenson and Alastair Cooper, who is also the new chair.
+A third independent director is Sam Laurenson, a mussel farm workboat skipper, selected in December 2023 following an open recruitment process.

 2 shellfish processors - currently Robert Williamson, who is vice-chair, and George Hirbakis.